My work involves people and ideas, performance, prose, poetry, objects and archives.

-The beauty of such a diversity of work is that there isn’t, and never can be, an unquestioned uniformity about any of the processes or outputs involved in engaging with people and ideas; engagement is necessarily contextual and evolving.
+The beauty of such a diversity of work is that there can never be an unquestioned uniformity about any of the processes or outputs involved in engaging with people and ideas; engagement is necessarily contextual and evolving.
 Art, literature, theatre, poetry … all of these speak to the soul, immediately and viscerally.

 If journalism writes the headlines which become history – then poetry is the deep dive; alive and kicking, packing emotional punch with intellectual heft, it’s the human soul speaking.

 Art and creativity go beyond headlines

-Human acts of creation speak from the human soul far better than journalism ever can.
-In that sense they are as worthy of historical record as journalism, precisely because they go deeper.
+Human acts of creation speak are as worthy of historical record as journalism, precisely because they go deeper.
 In fact I’d go further and say they are more worthy of inclusion in the historical record than journalism, a field riddled with biases and lop-sided views masked by a fictional objectivity and self-awarded neutrality.

 “The very ink with which all history is written is merely fluid prejudice.”Mark Twain, Pudd’nhead Wilson and Other Tales